btaba/blog/_posts/2018-05-15-recursive-context-managers.md

 ```

-And that works fine!
-So yeah, Python can be pretty neat sometimes.
+Python can be pretty neat sometimes!